wifinigel/wiperf/mkdocs/docs/influx_platform.md

 # InfluxDB Platform
 InfluxDB is a time-series database that we use to store the network performance data that is collected by wiperf probes.
 It has many other uses and is used by many organizations as a backing store for use cases involving large amounts of timestamped data, including DevOps monitoring, application metrics, IoT sensor data, and real-time analytics.

-InfluxDB does not show our network performance report data, but is used as a data repository for Grafana in our use-case.
+InfluxDB does not show our network performance report data, but is used as a data repository source for Grafana in our use-case.
 Details about Grafana are provide later in this documentation.
 Note that for our use-case, we are using InfluxDB v1.8 (not v2.0).

 Influx can be installed on a wide variety of Linux-based platforms that can be viewed at : [https://docs.influxdata.com/influxdb/v1.8/introduction/install/](https://docs.influxdata.com/influxdb/v1.8/introduction/install/).
 These include Ubuntu, Debian and macOS (no Windows)